2018/19 | Conestoga College

-Under current provincial law, a student's records are considered confidential and will be released to a third party only upon written authorization of the student or by exception as noted under the Release of Information section of this Guide.
+Under current provincial law, a student's records are considered confidential and will be released to a third party only upon written authorization of the student or by exception as noted below.
 Information collected in student records will be used to administer Conestoga's programs and activities.
 While student records are the property of Conestoga, students have the right to view their own records upon request.
 Student records may include personal, academic and non-academic information (for example, identification photographs).

 Conestoga is committed to respecting your privacy and protecting your personal information.
 In accordance with Section 39(2) of the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F.31, this is to advise that your personal information is collected under the legal authority of the Ontario Colleges of Applied Arts and Technology Act, 2002, and may be used and/or disclosed for administrative, statistical and/or research purposes of the college and/or ministries and agencies of the Government of Ontario and the Government of Canada, including, but not limited to, tabulating and reporting data on Key Performance Indicators (graduation rate, graduate employment, graduate satisfaction and employer satisfaction).
 You may also be contacted by ministry or college-authorized third parties for your voluntary participation in surveys to evaluate student and graduate experiences and outcomes.

-Conestoga is required to report student-level enrolment-related data to the Ministry of Advanced Education and Skills Development under the authority of the Ontario Colleges of Applied Arts and Technology Act, 2002, Section 6.
+Conestoga is required to report student-level enrolment-related data to the Ministry of Training, Colleges and Universities under the authority of the Ontario Colleges of Applied Arts and Technology Act, 2002, Section 6.
 The Ministry collects this data, which includes limited personal information such as Ontario Education Numbers, student characteristics and educational outcomes, in order to administer government postsecondary funding, policies and programs, including planning, evaluation and monitoring activities.

-Further information on the collection and use of student-level enrolment-related data can be obtained from the Government of Ontario or Ministry of Advanced Education and Skills Development websites or by writing to:
+Further information on the collection and use of student-level enrolment-related data can be obtained from the Government of Ontario or Ministry of Training, Colleges and Universities websites or by writing to: